swimhelenhsu/stars_filter_theory/Spring 2019/Spring 2019 Report.md

 <b>Figure 3 </b>: The  first schematic for the Spring 2019 experimental filter apparatus.
 </p>

-The Spring 2019 team slightly altered the design from the Fall 2018 team. **[Refer to figures here to note that Figure 2 is last semester's design and Figure 3 is this semester's design]**.
+The Spring 2019 team slightly altered the design from the Fall 2018 team.
 Figure 2 shows the design that the Team from Fall 2018 had and Figure 3 shows the new design.
 The two pumps from the Fall 2018 apparatus, which were on the backwash line (light blue) and before the effluent turbidimeters (Fig. 2),**(Fig. 3)** were combined into one pump which is located on the exit line, labelled 13 on the diagram (Fig. 3)**(Fig. 4)**.
 The team opted to place the necessary pump after the effluent turbidimeters instead of before in order to prevent the pump from altering the turbidimeter readings from the effluent flow.
 By removing this pump, the team intended to improve the efficiency of the apparatus, and prevent pumps from essentially competing with each other.
 The pump that was at the water inlet was considered redundant and removed.
 Therefore, the only pump needed for the water flow in the apparatus is near the exit.
 This design change had been effective for initial tests with only water, but ended up being improved upon further.

 <p align="center">
 <img src="https://raw.githubusercontent.com/AguaClara/stars_filter_theory/master/Spring%202019/Backwash%20Apparatus%20Design.png?raw=true" heights=720 width=1260>